A Guide to Planning for Crapaud

 Crapaud Council has engaged Stantec Consulting Limited to prepare the necessary documents over the course of the coming year.
 Creating the first Plan and Bylaws for Crapaud will involve the community.
 We will be starting from scratch and will need to make an accurate record of land use in the community.
 We will need community members to verify it and to share with us their aspirations for future development.
 We want to know what kind of community you want Crapaud to be.
 We will be hosting important public meetings to hear your views.

-Click our survey button below to share your thoughts about Crapaud:
+We are closing our survey on Wednesday, February 24.
+Click the box below now to share your thoughts about Crapaud:

 Want to ask us a question?